LiskHQ/lisk-docs/docs/building-on-lisk/deploying-smart-contract/with-Remix.md

 ## Interacting with the Smart Contract

-After [the contract is verified](#verifying-the-smart-contract), you can use the `Read Contract` and `Write Contract` tabs to interact with the deployed contract via BlockScout: https://sepolia-blockscout.lisk.com/address/0x73e7a94dD5760d862F6FD9f8ea5D4245Bb143446?tab=contract.
+After [the contract is verified](#6-verify-the-contract), you can use the `Read Contract` and `Write Contract` tabs to interact with the deployed contract via Blockscout: https://sepolia-blockscout.lisk.com/address/0x73e7a94dD5760d862F6FD9f8ea5D4245Bb143446?tab=contract.
 Don't forget to update the contract address in the Blockscout URL.
 You'll also need to connect your wallet first, by clicking the `Connect Wallet` button.